Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Add self-signed TLS certificates

-When Streams services connect to a TLS endpoint, this one must have a valid TLS certificate.
-If your endpoint uses self-signed TLS certificates, you must add them in the trusted ones by Streams services.
+TLS endpoints to which the Streams services connect must have a valid TLS certificate.
+If your endpoint uses self-signed certificates, you must add them to Streams services as trusted certificates.

 Get ready with your certificates in PEM format and: